 Minor medical risks associated with hair transplant surgeries include haemorrhaging and infections.
 Patients who follow the advice and recommendations of the surgical team are unlikely to experience either of these medical risks.
 If infections or excess bleeding does occur, simple treatment options are available.
 There is also a minor risk of nerve damage associated with hair transplant procedures.
 This nerve damage is most common in surgeries which remove a portion of the scalp.

 Scarring is another potential disadvantage of hair transplant procedures.
 Although scarring is usually minimal, there is always the chance of improper healing or noticeable scars.
-The scars associated with FUE procedures are small dots or bumps at follicular insertion sites.
+The scars associated with FUE Transplants are small dots or bumps at follicular insertion sites.
 FUT procedures usually result in thin, unnoticeable scars at the follicular insertion sites and a 1 millimetre scar at the donor site.
 These scars are generally invisible, but may become visible if patients choose to shave the hair.

 Occasionally hair loss is experienced after transplant surgeries.
 Sometimes this is simply shedding, which means that the hair will grow back in a month or two.
 It is possible, however, for a small to large percentage of transplanted hairs to die and fall out.
 The risks associated with strip procedures are extremely low, just 2%-5% of transplanted hairs do not survive the procedure.
 FUE procedures are far more likely to result in the death of previously healthy hairs, but most procedures will only result in the death of about 10% of the transplanted hairs.